Review the FAQs about Pride Fowler Industries line of Rapid Reticle BDC scopes. If you have questions, please contact us.

 The reticles designed by PFI are engineered to provide critical ballistic data in an easily translatable manner.
 This allows you to quickly engage targets with specific but common ammunition and weapon systems.

-Generally, most reticles are designed to provide increments of measure whether in minute of angle (MOA) or mils (Milradian).
+Generally, most reticles are designed to provide measure increments, whether in minute of angle (MOA) or mils (Milradian).

 PFI designs unique ballistic drop compensating (BDC) reticles for particular calibers and bullet weights traveling through common barrel lengths.
 This produces a typical muzzle velocity and ballistic coefficient.